Kyle Mooney: Saturday Night Live

 Mooney auditioned to join Saturday Night Live in the summer of 2012 but was rejected; he successfully auditioned the following year, joining the cast during the show's 39th season.
 On September 28, 2013, he debuted as a featured player.
 At the start of the season 41, Mooney was upgraded to repertory status.

 Mooney brought some of his YouTube characters to the show, including his person-on-the-street interviews, the 4/20 Weed-Smoking Guy, Chris Fitzpatrick, Todd from Inside SoCal, and Bruce Chandling.

 His celebrity impressions on Saturday Night Live include Jim Acosta, Woody Allen, Criss Angel, Fred Astaire, David Axelrod, Jeff Bezos, Neil Cavuto, Lincoln Chafee, Bradley Cooper, Tom Cotton, Johnny Depp, Michael Jackson, Bruce Jessen, Steve Jobs, John Kennedy, Chris Kirkpatrick, Joey Lawrence, Macklemore, Howie Mandel, Chuck Norris, Rand Paul, Pope Francis, Axl Rose, Skrillex, Stephen Stills, and Steven Tyler.
-He departed the series following the conclusion of season 47, ending a nine-season run.
+He left the show in 2022 at the conclusion of season 47, ending a nine-season run.
 He has made subsequent cameo appearances in the pre-taped sketch "Papyrus 2", during Charli XCX's hosting debut, and the Saturday Night Live 50th Anniversary Special.

 Other work

 Mooney has appeared on a number of shows, including Jimmy Kimmel Live! and Sports Show with Norm Macdonald.
 He has also served as a writer and performer with the Upright Citizens Brigade.

 Mooney starred in and co-wrote the film Brigsby Bear, which premiered in 2017 at the Sundance Film Festival.
 He co-wrote the film with Kevin Costello, drawing inspiration from his own life, his interest in 1980s children's television shows and cartoons, and his experience making short films with Costello and McCary in middle school.
 McCary directed the film.

 Mooney co-created, wrote, and produced the adult animated comedy Saturday Morning All Star Hits!, released on Netflix on December 10, 2021.
 He appears in several roles including twins Skip and Treybor, Bruce Chandling, and animated characters Randy and Brusho.
 The eight-episode series is co-directed by McCary and series co-creator Ben Jones.
 Mooney and Jones created the show based on a mutual appreciation of retro Saturday-morning cartoon blocks.

 Mooney directed the disaster comedy Y2K for A24.
 The movie debuted at the South by Southwest Festival on March 9, 2024, and was released on December 6, 2024.

-Under the name Kyle M., Mooney released his debut album, The Real Me, on March 21, 2025 through by independent record label, Stones Throw.
+Under the name Kyle M., Mooney released his debut album, The Real Me, on March 21, 2025, on the independent record label Stones Throw.
 In August 2025, Mooney and Bennett launched the podcast What's Our Podcast?